ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Any one of these sub-entries on the aggregate connection attempt would satisfy the original application intent.
 The concern of this section is the algorithm defining which of these options to try, when, and in what order.

-During Candidate Gathering, an implementation first excludes all protocols and paths that match a Prohibit or do not match all Require properties.
+During Candidate Gathering, an implementation prunes and sorts branches according to the Selection Property preferences (Section 6.2 of {{I-D.ietf-taps-interface}}.
-Then, the implementation will sort branches according to Preferred properties, Avoided properties, and possibly other criteria.
+It first excludes all protocols and paths that match a Prohibit property or do not match all Require properties.
+Then it will sort branches according to Preferred properties, Avoided properties, and possibly other criteria.

 ## Structuring Candidates as a Tree